Skip to main content

 Rule 3301-101-02 | Jon Peterson special needs scholarship program established.

-(A) The department shall pay a scholarship to the parent or other eligible applicant of each qualified special education child upon the submission of a fully completed application pursuant to procedures established by the state board of educations rules in this chapter.
+(A) The department of education and workforce will pay a scholarship to the parent or other eligible applicant of each qualified special education child upon the submission of a fully completed application pursuant to procedures established by the department's rules in this chapter.

 (1) For a special education program which is operated by an alternative public provider or by a registered private provider may be used in lieu of the child's special education program operated by the school district in which the child is entitled to attend school.